frederic-perez/AmE-dictionary/data/idioms.md

 __affinity for (someone or something)__ A passionate interest in or affection for someone or something. _She must have an affinity for women with dark hair because her girlfriends are always brunettes._
 __affirmative action__
 __after a while__ Following a certain period of time, usually one that is relatively short. _It’s a little bit strange driving on the opposite side of the road in Ireland, but you get used to it after a while._
+__after the jump__ After a break in text on a webpage, as caused by an advertisement or a “Read more” type of link. _More about where I found these great jewelry pieces after the jump!_
 __again and again__ :two::hammer: _The same groundhog festival is gearing up again and again._
 __against all odds__ Despite being very likely to fail.
 __against nature__ Contrary to what is considered natural, moral, or proper for human life. _The horrible way they treat homeless people around here is a crime against nature._